 The Big Tax Savings

 Your Solo 401(k) contributions can significantly reduce your taxable income, which is especially useful for those managing student loan repayments.
-If student loans are a factor in your financial planning, check out Student Loan Sherpa for tips on optimizing your strategy.

 For more on tax-efficient retirement planning, see What Pre-Retirees Need to Know About In-Service Rollovers.